-We expect the designation of Chapman Point as a Marine Conservation Area will enhance the natural resources of this site by helping ensure ecological integrity by minimizing human disturbances over the long term.
-At the same time, the ecological benefits of the site will also enhance the recreational value for both consumptive (e.g. recreational fishers) and non-consumptive users (e.g. wildlife watchers, surfers) as the additional regulations allow responsible harvest and help the site maintain characteristics and feel of a wilderness setting.
-The outreach and education program will enable volunteers to "tell the story" of the value of Chapman Point to the public, including its unique geology, historic and present cultural values, and biodiversity while at the same time reminding visitors to be responsible and respectful in this special place.
+We expect the designation of Ecola Point as a Marine Conservation Area will enhance the natural resources of this site by helping ensure ecological integrity by minimizing human disturbances over the long term.
+At the same time, the ecological benefits of the site will also enhance the recreational value for both consumptive (e.g. recreational fishers) and non-consumptive users (e.g. wildlife enthusiasts, birdwatchers, and photographers) as the additional regulations allow responsible harvest and help the site maintain characteristics and feel of a wilderness area.